 - Supporting children’s development: A course for teaching assistants and other unqualified staff in schools.

-- Planning a better future: A course for a wide section of workers, e.g. those in retail, hospitality, and service industries who want support in planning their career – to be launched at the end of July 2016
+- Planning a better future: A course for a wide section of workers, e.g. those in retail, hospitality and service industries who want support in planning their career.

-- Caring for adults: A course for those in unpaid or paid caring roles within the adult social care sector, includes those people caring for family members – to be launched at the end of July 2016
+- Caring for adults: A course for those in unpaid or paid caring roles within the adult social care sector, includes those people caring for family members.

-- Setting up a small business: A course for those who want to set up and sustain their own micro-small business – to be launched at the start of September 2016
+- Starting your small business: A course for those who want to set up and sustain their own micro-small business.

-- Taking part in the voluntary sector: A course for those interested in taking part or working in the voluntary sector – to be launched at the start of September 2016
+- Taking part in the voluntary sector: A course for those interested in taking part or working in the voluntary sector.

 3. Research and Evaluation: It is vital to the project and to inform future strategy that research and evaluation is embedded throughout.
 The Project Team are developing robust tracking and evaluation processes that will help us understand the impact of the free learning resources mentioned above and also capture insight gained from working collaboratively with a range of partners who are members of the Social Partnership Network.